kaltura/kaltura-player-js/docs/request-response-manipulation.md

 ## Examples

-Here's an example of license wrapping using **synchronously** request and response filters passed on the player configuration:
+Here's an example of license wrapping using **synchronous** request and response filters passed on the player configuration:

 ```js
 var config = {